obazl/dev_ocaml/docs/index.md

 responsibility of the developer to discover and list them.
 It does not support file globbing, so each source file must have a build rule.
-Most such inconveniences can and will be addressed over time by tooling built on the foundation of primitive rules.
+Most such inconveniences can and will be addressed over time by tooling built on the foundation of the primitive rules.

 Rules & Tools
 -------------